Data Processing Modes

 Whether you can change the data processing mode, depends on the data source type.

-SQL Data Source - the server mode is the default mode for all Dashboard SQL data sources.
-To change the data processing mode for the specified data source in code, use the DashboardSqlDataSource.DataProcessingMode property.
+The server mode is the default mode for all Dashboard SQL data sources.
+To change the data processing mode for a specified data source in code, use the DashboardSqlDataSource.DataProcessingMode property.

 The Entity Framework data source does not allow you to switch between data processing modes manually.
 The mode is determined and applied automatically based on the DBContext information about available properties as follows:

 - Server mode is set if the DBContext properties return objects with the IQueryable interface.
-In this situation the dashboard requests data with complex LINQ queries and the Entity Framework executes LINQ queries on the server side.
+In this case, the dashboard requests data with complex LINQ queries and the Entity Framework executes LINQ queries server side.